lince-social/os/README.md

 Every other dir in '/' will be deleted, that's bad in most cases, if you don't know if it's bad for you, it's bad for you.

 # TODO
+- [ ] Move config to .toml
   - [ ] Flags for preview of what will be deleted
   - [ ] Flag for deleting entire dir without having to specify one phantom subdir